AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 * **A workstation with Azure PowerShell**.

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > Azure PowerShell support for managing HDInsight resources using Azure Service Manager is **deprecated**, and will be removed by January 1, 2017.
 The steps in this document use the new HDInsight cmdlets that work with Azure Resource Manager.
     ><p>
     > Please follow the steps in [Install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) to install the latest version of Azure PowerShell.
-If you have scripts that need to be modified to use the new cmdlets that work with Azure Resource Manager, see [Migrating to Azure Resource Manager-based development tools for HDInsight clusters](/documentation/articles/hdinsight-hadoop-development-using-azure-resource-manager/) for more information.
+If you have scripts that need to be modified to use the new cmdlets that work with Azure Resource Manager, see [Migrating to Azure Resource Manager-based development tools for HDInsight clusters](./hdinsight-hadoop-development-using-azure-resource-manager.md) for more information.

 * **An HDInsight cluster**.
 For information about creating an HDInsight cluster, see [Create HDInsight clusters][hdinsight-provision], or [Get started with HDInsight][hdinsight-get-started].
 You will need the following data to go through the tutorial: